apache/ignite/modules/platforms/cpp/README.txt

 Files list:

- * ignite - executable to start standalone Ignite C++ node.
+ * ignite - executable to start standalone GridGain C++ node.
- * libignite.so - Ignite C++ API library.
+ * libignite.so - GridGain C++ API library.
- * libignite-odbc.so - Ignite ODBC driver.
+ * libignite-odbc.so - GridGain ODBC driver.
- * libignite-thin-client.so - Ignite C++ thin client library.
+ * libignite-thin-client.so - GridGain C++ thin client library.

 Development:

- * IGNITE_HOME environment variable must be set to Ignite installation directory.
+ * IGNITE_HOME environment variable must be set to GridGain installation directory.
  * Once both libraries are built and installed, required headers are placed in the "/usr/local/include/ignite" directory.
- * Apache Ignite C++ depends on jni.h file located inside ${JAVA_HOME}/include directory.
+ * GridGain C++ depends on jni.h file located inside ${JAVA_HOME}/include directory.
    Add this directory to headers search path: "-I${JAVA_HOME}/include".
  * Library is placed in the "/usr/local/lib" directory.
 Link it to your project: "-lignite".
- * Ignite depends on "libjvm.so" library shipped with Java.
+ * GridGain depends on "libjvm.so" library shipped with Java.
 Typically this library is located inside $JAVA_HOME/jre/lib/amd64/server directory.
 Ensure that LD_LIBRARY_PATH environment variable points to this directory.
- * To start Apache Ignite as a standalone node use "ignite" binary.
+ * To start GridGain as a standalone node use "ignite" binary.

 Windows info